AstroCB/reddit-monitor/README.md

 Then, edit [the example config file](config.example.py) and fill in your desired information.
 Look [here](https://fbchat.readthedocs.io/en/stable/intro.html#threads) for information on finding thread IDs.
 Once you've done this, change the name of the file to `config.py` so that the bot will recognize it.

+You'll also have to set up your BotCore environment variables in order to log in; see [the BotCore docs](https://github.com/AstroCB/BotCore/blob/master/DOCS.md#credentialsobj) for details.

 To run the bot, use

 ```